redstrate/docs.xiv.zone/content/format/fiin.md

-# .fiin
+---
+title: "File Info (.fiin)"
+---

-I don't know the actual purpose of this file, but it was a fun reverse-engineering exercise.
-These are usually listed like `fileinfo.fiin` (like in `/boot`) and start with a header like this:
+I don't know the actual purpose of this file, it seems to contain SHA1 of certain files.
+The filename is usually `fileinfo.fiin` (like in `/boot`) and start with a header like this:

 ```
 struct FileInfoHeader {